cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 * AddressNotPK - Address was not a P2PK address and thus had no SK associated with it.
 * UserDeclined - User declined to sign the data
 * InvalidFormat - If a wallet enforces data format requirements, this error signifies that the data did not conform to valid formats.

-* InvalidRequest - Inputs do not conform to this spec or are otherwise invalid.
-* InternalError - An error occurred during execution of this API call.
-* Refused - The request was refused due to lack of access - e.g. wallet disconnects.

 ### PaginateError